-The Chobani Incubator is launching a residency for food tech startups in our ongoing mission to bring better food to more people.
+The Chobani Incubator launched a residency for food tech startups in our ongoing mission to bring better food to more people.

 How it Works